temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 ```
 <!--SNIPEND-->

-In the above code, we use `condition` to wait for the `subscriptionCancelled` Signal or for the trial period to expire.
-When that happens, we can invoke our Activity to send a cancellation e-mail.
+In the above code, you use `condition` to wait for the `subscriptionCancelled` Signal or for the trial period to expire.
+When that happens, you can invoke your Activity to send a cancellation e-mail.

 Now when you run your `cancel-subscription` script you can see that the cancellation happens immediately.